Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Problem Statement

 \section{Problem Statement}

-In what follows, we discuss how companies comply with rules and regulations that require them to explain the predictions of a model to individuals.
-We consider a classification task where a company uses a model $\clf{}: \X\to \Y$ to predict a label $y \in \Y$ from a set of $d$ \emph{features} $\xb = [x_1, x_2, \ldots, x_d] \in \X \subseteq \R^d$.
-We restrict our attention to tasks where each instance represents a person, and where their features encode characteristics that are semantically meaningful for the task at hand.
-In such tasks, we can safely assume that features are bounded.\footnote{In practice, many features will be bounded by definition -- e.g., a binary feature such as $\textfn{recent\_payment} \in \{0,1\}$.
-In other cases, we can set loose bounds that apply to all decision subjects -- e.g., $\textfn{age} \in [0, 120]$ or $\textfn{income} \in [0,10^9]$.}
+We consider a classification task where a company uses a model $\clf{}: \X\to \Y$ to predict a label $y \in \Y$ from a set of \emph{features} $\xb = [x_1, x_2, \ldots, x_d] \in \X \subseteq \R^d$.
+We focus on tasks where each instance represents a person, and their features encode semantically meaningful characteristics.
+In such settings, we can assume that features are bounded.
+In practice, many features are bounded by definition---e.g., a binary feature such as $\textfn{recent\_payment} \in \{0,1\}$.
+In other cases, we can set loose bounds that apply to all decision subjects---e.g., $\textfn{age} \in [0, 120]$.

-We define the scope of explainability mandates in terms of a \emph{target prediction} $\ytarget \in \Y$.
-We assume that the target prediction $\ytarget$ represents a desirable outcome, e.g., $\clf{\xp} = \ytarget{} = 1$ if a person with features $\xp$ will repay their loan, and that any other prediction represents an adverse outcome.
-Under these conventions, companies must provide explanations to all individuals with features $\xp$ such that $\clf{\xp} \neq \ytarget$.
-Informally, these practices would support \emph{recourse}~\citep{ustun2019actionable} if they include information that each person could use to attain a target prediction -- i.e., to update their features to a point $\xq$ such that $\clf{\xq}=\ytarget$.
+We specify the subset of individuals who are entitled to explanations in terms of a \emph{target prediction} $\ytarget \in \Y$.
+We assume that $\ytarget$ represents a desirable outcome, e.g., $\clf{\xp} = \ytarget{} = 1$ if a person with features $\xp$ will repay their loan.
+Under these conventions, companies provide an explanation to any person with features $\xp$ such that $\clf{\xp} \neq \ytarget$.
+Informally, such an explanation would lead to \emph{recourse}~\citep{ustun2019actionable} when it contains specific information for this person to overturn an adverse outcome---e.g., by describing how to change their features to attain a point $\xq$ such that $\clf{\xq}=\ytarget$.

 \paragraph{Feature-Highlighting Explanations}